-I make sure to set doable goals so I’d achieve realistic results.
+I make sure to set doable goals so I could achieve realistic results.
 After all, the last thing I’d want to experience is be frustrated, right?

-My readings plan would look something like this:
+My reading plan would look something like this:

 Colors motivate me a lot to increase law school productivity.
 This explains why highlighters are heaven sent for me.
 I am pretty sure this is the case with most law students too.

 Thus, I decided to create my own template, incorporating some of the “yummy colors” I love looking at.

 I’m a firm believer of the adage “sharing is caring”.
 What better way to support my fellow law students than to give out some of my latest creations!

 (NOTE: Click the the arrow on the upper right corner and select DOWNLOAD.)

 You may also want to grab my other law school productivity sheets here.